AdobeDocs/experience-platform.en/help/data-science-workspace/home.md

 ### Access to new features and datasets

 Data scientists can take advantage of new technologies and datasets as soon as they are available through Adobe services.
-Through frequent updates, we do the work of integrating datasets and technologies into the platform, so you don't have to
+Through frequent updates, we do the work of integrating datasets and technologies into the platform, so you don't have to.

 ### Security and peace of mind